James E. Brenneman, President

 M.B.A., Temple University

-Jim became vice president for finance in 1997 after seven years as an assistant and associate professor of accounting in the business department.
-Prior to coming to Goshen as a professor, Jim was a practicing Certified Public Accountant (CPA), first for a large regional accounting firm in Pennsylvania and later as owner of his own CPA practice.
-Jim also taught high school for three years and coached several high school sports.
-At Goshen, Jim is responsible for the overall institutional budget and business functions of the college.
+Jim Histand became vice president for finance in 1997 after seven years as an assistant and associate professor of accounting in the business department.
+Prior to coming to Goshen as a professor, Histand was a practicing Certified Public Accountant (CPA), first for a large regional accounting firm in Pennsylvania and later as owner of his own CPA practice.
+Histand also taught high school for three years and coached several high school sports.
+At Goshen, Histand is responsible for the overall institutional budget and business functions of the college.
 He oversees the areas of human resources, accounting, physical plant/facilities, printshop, and auxiliaries such as the bookstore and dining hall services.

 Visit the V.P. for Finance website.